raq929/debugging/README.md

 # Debugging
-I'm just starting to learn javaScript and Ruby, an I thought that conceptualizing how I debug would be useful for me and hopefully for other people as well.
+I'm just starting to learn JavaScript and Ruby, an I thought that conceptualizing how I debug would be useful for me and hopefully for other people as well.
 Therefore...

 ##A flowchart for debugging your code
 Obivously, this does not even begin to cover everything, but it seems like a good place to start.